Chart Color Schemes

 Tempe was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

 Tempe's population shows high cultural diversity, with 34.9% born overseas and 30.5% speaking a language other than English at home.
-Christianity is the predominant religion in Tempe, accounting for 37.2%.
-Judaism, however, is slightly overrepresented in Tempe compared to Greater Sydney, with 0.5% versus 0.8%.
+Christianity is the predominant religion in Tempe, comprising 37.2% of its population.
+Judaism is overrepresented compared to Greater Sydney, making up 0.5% versus 0.8%.

 Frequently Asked Questions - Diversity